Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 G. R. Derzhavin.
 Monument.
 1795.

-The adjective fleeting has a neutral stylistic coloration.
+The adjective fleeting has a neutral stylistic connotation.

 .There I see the formidable Pluto,

-In the darkness I see a gloomy look.
+In the darkness I see a gloomy gaze.

-The full adjectives formidable and gloomy are in the accusative case and have a neutral stylistic coloring.
+The full adjectives formidable and gloomy are in the accusative case and have a neutral stylistic connotation.

 Big silver mug!